UX-Wizards/wizards-wiki/content/en/get-started.md

 If you’re starting a new team, please contact a member of our Executive Board with a proposal of what you want to do, and they can guide you on how to do it.
 If you need ideas refer to this GOOGLE FORM SPREADSHEET

 **How do I ‘off board’ when it’s time?**\
 If you ever need to duck out for whatever reason, please do not feel guilty at all!
 UXW is an ever-evolving group that is there to support the goals of our Wizards.
-Feel free to let either your team or any member of the executive board “e-board” know and we will take care of it!
+Feel free to let either your team or any Wizard on the executive board “e-board” know and we will take care of it!

 **How do I plan an event?**
-If you’re interested in hosting an event, please feel free to reach out to a member of eboard.
+If you’re interested in hosting an event, please feel free to reach out to a Wizard on eboard.
 We’ll help get you set up with Zoom, meetup logins and anything you might need.

 **Where can I find the UXW Bylaws?**\
 You can access our [ bylaws doc here ]